Shopping Cart

 yet another rambling aside

-Countercultural lifestyle
+Countercultural values

 going mainstream

-Some might not realize that the Sixties countercultural movement, with its radical lifestyle changes by untold millions creating global cultural impact, was in fact only the exponential expansion of an earlier turn of 20th century movement begun in Germany, known as the Natural Man movement.
+Some might not realize that the Sixties countercultural movement, with its radical lifestyle changes by untold millions creating a global cultural impact, was in fact the exponential expansion of an earlier turn of 20th century movement begun in Germany, known as the Natural Man movement.

-movement that, despite gross media distortions and snarky dismissal as flaky, ephemeral social phenomenon, helped spread a more natural, holistic, liberated mindset onto a global level.
-(Check out well-illustrated book Children of the Sun, by Gordon Kennedy, out-of-print but around.)
+movement, which, despite gross media distortions and snarky dismissal as some flaky, ephemeral social trend, succeeding in spreading a more natural, holistic, liberated mindset to the global level.
+(Check out the well-illustrated book "Children of the Sun", by Gordon Kennedy, out-of-print but around.)

 But, again, what IS "alternative culture" anymore?